Recouer/Switch_inventory/Switch/README.md

 ## Usage

-after putting the Mac address of the switchs you want to check, you will need to run the make command inside the local directory, yo will then be prompted your username and password in your local network. the program will then compile a csv file with the needed information in the Rendu repertory, with the name of the switch as its name. also, in ./SwitchData/Data, there will be more directory where the raw information is given to check in case something went wrong. thus don't forget to use make clean once the raw data is unneeded.
+after putting the Mac address of the switchs you want to check in the feedMeSwitchs.txt file, you will need to run the make command inside the local directory, you will then be prompted your username and password in your local network.

+the program will compile a csv file with the needed information in the Rendu repertory, with the name of the switch as its name.

+also, in ./SwitchData/Data, there will be more directory where the raw information is given to check in case something went wrong.

+thus don't forget to use make clean once the raw data is unneeded.